frett27/Ada-Synthetizer/Ada-Midi/README.md

 ![](https://travis-ci.org/frett27/Ada-Midi.svg)

-*Patrice Freydiere - 2003 - Avril 2015*
+*Patrice Freydiere - 2003 - 2021*

-Implementation of Midi / MidiFile reading and writing, event generation.
+Implementation of Midi event parsing, as well as MidiFile reading and writing, and event generation.
+This use the Midi 1.0 specification

 ## Features